Datadog-MartinG/content/Packs/DatadogCloudSIEM/Integrations/DatadogCloudSIEM/README.md

 - Check First Fetch Time is not too far in the past (max 90 days recommended)
 - Verify Fetch Query syntax using Datadog's query language
 - Review integration logs for detailed error messages

-### IOC Extraction

-- IOCs are extracted from signal title, message, tags, and raw data
-- Only public IP addresses are extracted (private IPs filtered)
-- File hashes must be complete MD5 (32 chars), SHA1 (40 chars), or SHA256 (64 chars)